Meningococcal Disease & Vaccine

 - In 2016 2 vaccine containing strain B, which is the strain associated with more than 50 percent of meningococcal cases and deaths, especially in children under five years old, was approved by the FDA;

 - The meningococcal vaccine has been found to be about 58 percent effective within two to five years after adolescents have gotten the shot and, in 2011, CDC recommended that all 16 year olds get a booster dose of meningococcal vaccine;

 - The manufacturer product inserts for meningococcal vaccine list adverse events reported during clinical trials or post licensure, including irritability, abnormal crying, fever, drowsiness, fatigue, injection site pain and swelling, sudden loss of consciousness (syncope), diarrhea, headache, joint pain, Guillain Barre Syndrome, brain inflammation, convulsions, and facial palsy.

-- Using the MedAlerts search engine, as of September 30, 2015, the federal Vaccine Adverse Events Reporting System (VAERS), which includes only a small fraction of the health problems that occur after vaccination in the U.S., had recorded more than 1,846 serious health problems, hospitalizations and injuries following meningococcal shots, including 99 deaths with about 34% of the deaths occurring in children under age six.
+- Using the MedAlerts search engine, as of August 31, 2018, the federal Vaccine Adverse Events Reporting System (VAERS), which includes only a small fraction of the health problems that occur after vaccination in the U.S., had recorded more than 3,544 serious health problems, hospitalizations and injuries following meningococcal shots, including 171 deaths with about 55% of the serious adverse events occurring in children under age six.

 Food & Drug Administration (FDA)